WolfyScript/BundleInv/README.md

 For example you can Left-click to store one item, and Right-click to store whole cursor stack.

 ### Hover Guide
-When hovering over the BundleInv with an Item on your cursor, it'll show you the existing items already in the inventory if.
+When hovering over the BundleInv with an Item on your cursor, it'll show you the existing items already in the inventory.
+Or a Bundle icon in case there is nothing in it yet.
-That way you don't need to know exactly how much you already have of the item without searching for it.
+That way you know exactly how much you already have of the item without searching for it.

 ## Search
 Search items in the Bundle Inventory using the search bar on top.